definotethan/-ITMGT-45.03-Aquino---IA-1-API-Data-Mashup/README.md

 ## How Data is Joined

-The program fetches data from two APIs for each Pokémon name.
-It matches and joins the data by the Pokémon’s name so all info shows together.
+For each Pokémon in the list, the program fetches details from two APIs using the Pokémon's name.
+It joins the data by matching the name, so all info shows together.

+Example:
+- For "pikachu", it fetches from /pokemon/pikachu and /pokemon-species/pikachu and combines the stats, type, color, legendary status, and computes HP-to-Weight ratio for the table.

 ## Limitations